shushkovsky/Capstone-Agentic-Workflow/README.md

 # Agentic Workflow

 This is an agentic worflow based off of the LangChain Framework, attached to a Streamlit frontend.
+It uses a knowledge graph stored in Neo4J as an additional part of our capstone for CMU's Integrated Master's Degree in Computational Biology.

 ## To run: